Welcome to Blue Mountain

 About Blue Mountain

 What most people don’t know is that Blue Mountain is just as popular in the summer months.
-From hiking and mountain biking to mini put and ropes courses, there’s something to do for every age and skill set.
+From hiking and mountain biking to golfing and ropes courses, there’s something to do for every age and skill set.

-When looking at the Municipality of the Town of the Blue Mountains, there has been an increase of 108.7% in the number of new listings compared to April and a 40% decrease from May of 2019.
-The number of sales is up with a 166% increase from April and saw an 56.7% decrease compared to the same month last year, with the highest number of sales being in the 1 million-plus range.
+When looking at the Municipality of the Town of the Blue Mountains, there has been a decrease of 78% in the number of new listings compared to September and an 84% decrease from October of 2019.
+The number of sales is back down with a 59% decrease from September and saw a 31% decrease compared to the same month last year, with the vast majority of sales being in the 1 million-plus range.
 In the Town of Blue Mountains with a diminishing inventory of homes for sale the potential buyers are in competition to present the most attractive offer in a multiple offer situation, with more offers going at list or over list price and with no conditions

 Acorn Montessori Pre School – Thornbury

 Beaver Valley Community School – Thornbury